Dr. Robert F. Mullen

-We share an intimate and unhealthy relationship with our dysfunction or discomfort that manifests in many ways.
+We share intimate and unhealthy relationship with our emotional malfunctions that manifests in many ways.

 - The tolerant relationship.
 We recognize our condition is detrimental to a healthy and productive lifestyle, but we are too lazy or apathetic to address it.